Questions and answers about SAP Business One fields and functions.

 The subject of cheques, which is also part of bank processing, is not dealt with in detail below, as this means of payment is practically no longer used in business in Germany, Austria and Switzerland.

-The bank details are assigned to the business partner in the Business partner master data window on the Payment terms tab.
-You can select and assign the required bank details there.
-You can also add and manage the bank details via the "Bank account management" menu.
-This can be helpful if you have several bank details for the same business partner.
+The assignment of bank details to a business partner is made in the Business Partner Master Data window on the Payment Terms tab.
+There, you can select and assign the desired bank details.
+You can also add and manage bank details via the „Bank Account Management“ menu.
+This can be helpful if you have multiple bank details for the same business partner.

-To select your own house bank, you must open the selection list of banks in the "Sort code" field, select your house bank and confirm this with the "Select" button.
+To select your own house bank, you need to open the bank selection list in the „BLZ“ field, choose your house bank, and confirm this with the „Select“ button.

 An interim G/L account in SAP Business One bank processing is used to record temporary postings and reconciliations when transactions take place between different bank accounts or accounts outside the system.